guildai/guildai/guild/tests/batch-stage-trials.md

     >>> project.run("say.py", flags={"msg": ["a", "b", "c"]}, stage_trials=True)
     INFO: [guild] Staging trial ...: say.py (loud=no, msg=a)
-    say.py staged as ...
-    To start the operation, use 'guild run --start ...'
     INFO: [guild] Staging trial ...: say.py (loud=no, msg=b)
-    say.py staged as ...
-    To start the operation, use 'guild run --start ...'
     INFO: [guild] Staging trial ...: say.py (loud=no, msg=c)
-    say.py staged as ...
-    To start the operation, use 'guild run --start ...'

 The three trials are staged while the batch itself is completed.